great-expectations/great_expectations/docs/guides/miscellaneous/migration_guide.md

 ================================================================================

 You appear to be using a legacy capability with the latest config version (3.0).
     Your data context with this configuration version uses validation_operators, which are being deprecated.
-Please update your configuration to be compatible with the version number 3.
+Please consult the V3 API migration guide https://docs.greatexpectations.io/docs/guides/miscellaneous/migration_guide#migrating-to-the-batch-request-v3-api and update your configuration to be compatible with the version number 3.
+    (This message will appear repeatedly until your configuration is updated.)

 ++================++
 || Upgrade Report ||
 ++================++

-The Upgrade Helper has performed the automated upgrade steps as part of upgrading your project to be compatible with Great Expectations 0.13.x, and the config_version of your great_expectations.yml has been automatically incremented to 3.0.
+The Upgrade Helper has performed the automated upgrade steps as part of upgrading your project to be compatible with Great Expectations V3 API, and the config_version of your great_expectations.yml has been automatically incremented to 3.0.
 However, manual steps are required in order for the upgrade process to be completed successfully.

 A log detailing the upgrade can be found here:

-    - great_expectations/uncommitted/logs/project_upgrades/UpgradeHelperV13_20211021T220138.730810Z.json
+    - great_expectations/uncommitted/logs/project_upgrades/UpgradeHelperV13_20211022T171732.188954Z.json
 You appear to be using a legacy capability with the latest config version (3.0).
     Your data context with this configuration version uses validation_operators, which are being deprecated.
-Please update your configuration to be compatible with the version number 3.
+Please consult the V3 API migration guide https://docs.greatexpectations.io/docs/guides/miscellaneous/migration_guide#migrating-to-the-batch-request-v3-api and update your configuration to be compatible with the version number 3.
+    (This message will appear repeatedly until your configuration is updated.)

 Your project requires manual upgrade steps in order to be up-to-date.

+You appear to be using a legacy capability with the latest config version (3.0).
+    Your data context with this configuration version uses validation_operators, which are being deprecated.
+Please consult the V3 API migration guide https://docs.greatexpectations.io/docs/guides/miscellaneous/migration_guide#migrating-to-the-batch-request-v3-api and update your configuration to be compatible with the version number 3.
+    (This message will appear repeatedly until your configuration is updated.)

 ```